improbable-eng/etcd-cluster-operator/docs/contributing.md

 ### End to End tests

 The end to end tests run, by default, using Kubernetes in Docker (KIND) and are capable of actually executing `etcd` pods.
 These tests are under `internal/test/e2e`.
-These tests should focus on externally visible changes to etcd itself.
+These tests should be limited in scope and should only focus on externally visible changes to etcd itself.
+This is to avoid the tests causing the implementation becoming too rigid.

-For example creating an `EtcdCluster` and asserting that it can connect to it from inside the cluster using the expected DNS name.
+For example an end to end test may create an `EtcdCluster` and assert that it can connect to it from inside the cluster using the expected DNS name.
 Elements of the Kuberentes API that a user might interact with, such as the `status` field on an `EtcdCluster` resource, may also be interacted with.